FAFSA Tips

 Additional Financial Information

-Questions 43 & 91 of the FAFSA should be answered when either you or your parents have received an education credit, paid child support, or reported any of the following as income: Federal Work-Study, earnings from work under a cooperative education program, scholarships, fellowships and/or grants, Hope and Lifetime Learning tax credits, or AmeriCorps awards.
+Questions on the FAFSA should be answered when either you or your parents have received an education credit, paid child support, or reported any of the following as income: Federal Work-Study, earnings from work under a cooperative education program, scholarships, fellowships and/or grants, Hope and Lifetime Learning tax credits, or AmeriCorps awards.
 Combat pay included in the Adjusted Gross Income is also reported in this section.

 Untaxed Income